vdaas/vald/docs/guides/configurations.md

 In each section, users can configure the deployments and behaviors of each component.

-The detail descriptions of each value can be found in [README of Vald Helm Chart][vald-helm-chart].
+The detailed descriptions of each value can be found in [README of Vald Helm Chart][vald-helm-chart].

 ## Notable values in Vald Helm Chart